At any given moment, thousands of companies around the world trade publicly.

 For investors looking to pick individual stocks, that raises a crucial question: How do you choose which stocks to buy?

 While many investors choose to simply buy index funds as an easy way to “invest in the market” and likely earn average historical stock market returns, others aim to beat the market by picking individual stocks.
-They may simply look to day-trade, darting in and out of the market for quick returns.
-Or they may seek to buy and hold individual stocks for long-term gains and dividends.

 That’s where stock screeners come in handy.